Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-08.md

 <!-- v -->

-## Important things you should know about the Virtual DOM
+### Important things you should know about the Virtual DOM

 - It's a React thing, it's not part of the default JS API
-- You shouldn't:
- - use jQuery or other non-react JS libs with React
+- Do not use jQuery or other non-react JS libs with React
- - manipulate DOM elements directly, for example:
+- Do not manipulate DOM elements directly, for example:
- - getElementById() is not reliable since elements might be added and removed by the virtual DOM system
+  - `getElementById()` is not reliable since elements might be added and removed by the virtual DOM system
- - innerHTML is not reliable since the virtual DOM system will not be aware of your changes and overwrite them
+  - `innerHTML` is not reliable since the virtual DOM system will not be aware of your changes and overwrite them
- - etc.

 How do you get around this?

-**Make all of your changes via components within React's systems**
+**Make all of your changes within React components**

 There are a couple of special cases that need to be looked at closely.
 We will be covering these later.

 - Forms and inputs - if the virtual DOM replaces input you'd lose what was typed into that input.
 There is a special pattern for this.
+You also need values entered into inputs and don't have a reliable reference to these elements.
 - Animation - animation of components can have problems when the virtual DOM updates.
 You can use a ref or a React specific animation lib.
 - Canvas - if the virtual DOM was to update your canvas you'd lose anything that was drawn on the canvas.
 React has a special feature called a ref which prevents virtual DOM from updating a referenced node.